Successor Features for Transfer in Reinforcement Learning: Background and problem formulation

-\begin{longversion} We consider the framework of RL outlined in the introduction: an agent interacts with an environment and selects actions in order to maximize the expected amount of reward received in the long run~\cp{sutton98reinforcement}. \end{longversion} As usual, we assume that this interaction can be modeled as a \emph{Markov decision process} (MDP, \cwp{puterman94markov}).
-An MDP is defined as a tuple $M \equiv (\S,\A,p,r,\gamma)$.
+As usual, we assume that the interaction between agent and environment can be modeled as a \emph{Markov decision process} (MDP, \cwp{puterman94markov}).
+An MDP is defined as a tuple $M \equiv (\S,\A,p,R,\gamma)$.
 The sets $\S$ and $\A$ are the state and action spaces, respectively; here we assume that $\S$ and $\A$ are finite whenever such an assumption facilitates the presentation, but most of the ideas readily extend to continuous spaces.
 For each $s \in \S$ and $a \in \A$ the function $p(\cdot|s,a)$ gives the next-state distribution upon taking action $a$ in state $s$.
 We will often refer to $p(\cdot|s,a)$ as the \emph{dynamics} of the MDP.
-The reward received at transition $s \xrightarrow{a} s'$ is given by $r(s,a,s')$; usually one is interested in the expected reward resulting from the execution of $a$ in $s$, which is given by $r(s,a) = E_{S' \sim p(\cdot|s,a)}[r(s, a, S')]$.
-The discount factor $\gamma \in [0,1)$ gives smaller weights to rewards received further in the future.
+The reward received at transition $s \xrightarrow{a} s'$ is given by the random variable $R(s,a,s')$; usually one is interested in the expected value of this variable, which we will denote by $r(s,a,s')$ or by $r(s,a) = \E_{S' \sim p(\cdot|s,a)}[r(s, a, S')]$.
+The discount factor $\gamma \in [0,1)$ gives smaller weights to future rewards.

-The goal of the agent in RL is to find a policy $\pi$---a mapping from states to actions---that maximizes the expected discounted sum of rewards, also called the \emph{return} $ R_{t} = \sum_{i=0}^{\infty} \gamma^{i} r_{t+i+1}. $ One way to address this problem is to use methods derived from \emph{dynamic programming} (DP), which heavily rely on the concept of a {\em value function}~\cp{puterman94markov}.
+The objective of the agent in RL is to find a policy $\pi$---a mapping from states to actions---that maximizes the expected discounted sum of rewards, also called the \emph{return} $ G_{t} = \sum_{i=0}^{\infty} \gamma^{i} R_{t+i+1}, $ where $R_t = R(S_t, A_t, S_{t+1})$.
+One way to address this problem is to use methods derived from \emph{dynamic programming} (DP), which heavily rely on the concept of a {\em value function}~\cp{puterman94markov}.
 The \emph{action-value function} of a policy $\pi$ is defined as